 - Prepare the beans – simmer: Reduce heat to medium-low and cook, stirring occasionally, for 13-15 minutes, or until the beans have slightly broken down and the liquid has reduced to a thick sauce.

-- To serve: Spoon some of the beans down the middle of each tortilla.
+- To serve beans as tacos: Spoon some of the beans down the middle of each tortilla.
 Top with corn salsa and desired garnishes.
 Enjoy!

 Notes